Get Back the Silence You Miss: 2024 Trusted Tinnitus Treatment

 What is Tinnitus?

-Tinnitus is often described as a ringing in the ears, but it can also sound like buzzing, hissing, whistling, swooshing, or clicking.
+Tinnitus is often described as a ringing in the ears, but it can also sound like buzzing, hissing, whistling, swooshing.
 The noise can be intermittent or continuous and can vary in loudness.
 Here are some common manifestations of tinnitus:

 • Ringing: A high-pitched sound heard in one or both ears.